Back to the Main Page

 I was dead wrong about the police taking an interest in us.
-No police patrolled the vista point.
+No police patrolled Las Flores View Point.
 We saw the occasional police car zip down the highway, but there was no attention paid to the parking area.
 Why?

 Chris propped her telephone against the car window

 If this doesnt display, download the video here: MP4 or OGV.